 Six tips for the one-person online marketing team

-Being a solopreneur or the only person in the small business marketing department usually means having to constantly juggle 101 things at a time.
-One moment you’re writing press releases and blog posts and the next you’re planning an email marketing campaign or analysing weekly social media stats.
+Being a Self Starter means having to constantly juggle 101 things at a time.
+One moment you’re writing blog posts and the next you’re planning an email marketing campaign or analysing weekly social media stats.

-Even if you do have the skills to take on all these day-to-day marketing tasks, the problem is that there’s never enough time to do it all well.
+Even if you do have the skills to take on all these day-to-day marketing tasks, the problem is that there’s never enough time to do it all.
 So how can you do more (and better) with less time?

-Before you start writing and publishing blog posts, sending emails or scheduling Facebook posts, try to figure out what your primary goal is.
+Before you start writing and publishing blog posts, sending emails or scheduling Facebook posts, decide what your primary goal is.
 Is it downloads, leads, signups, sales?
 Sort that out first, put a number on it, then work backwards to figure out how to get there.

-For example, your primary goal can be to turn more visitors into customers.
+For example, your primary goal could be to turn more website visitors into customers.
 Now, if you’re a new business, you can’t get visitors to buy from you if you don’t have any.
-So the first step to achieving this goal is to get more visitors to your website.
+So, the first step to achieving this goal is to get more visitors to your website.

 How?
 There are lots of effective tactics to drive new visitors to your site, including publishing optimised, high quality content and creating ad campaigns on Google and social media to reach and attract the right people.
-You can learn more about these tactics from our free course on getting more visitors and customers to your website.
+Once you know the steps you need to take to reach your overall goal, you’ll be able to work out which tactics you need to use.

 Setting goals is one of the most important things you need to do as a one-person marketing department.
 Why?
 Because if you don’t know what you want to accomplish, you won’t know how to get there or what to focus your time and resources on.
 You also won’t know if the results you’re getting are because you’re focusing on the right tactics, or if it’s simply luck.